 Sorcery of the red-clothed Ingward, a sealer of New Londo who is also called a healer.
-Reduces the accumulation of curses.
+Reduces curse accumulation.

-Terrifying deaths by curse eat away at the source of existence.
-This sorcery is one of the few means to resist curses and keep away deaths by curse.
+Terrifying deaths by curse continually eats away at existence from the source.
+This magic is one of the few means to resist curses and keep away deaths by curse.